 Applications for BIPs are made through the CIVIS mobility portal, accessible through the CIVIS Courses Catalogue.

 For each academic year, there will be specific application periods.
-For the academic year 2022-2023, the application periods are:

 Applications will not be accepted outside of these periods.
 For each period, a selection of BIPs will be offered.